Good Neighbor Recognition

 - nominees may not be compensated for the service described within the nominations; and

 - selection committee members and elected officials may not participate as nominators or nominees.

-2022 selection committee volunteers include Lisa Franko, Kaye Frataccia, Susie Hord, Patrick Lyp and Garner Tullis.
+2022 selection committee volunteers include Lisa Franko, Kaye Frataccia, Susie Hord, Patrick Lyp, Garner Tullis and Alexander Laverman.